 - acceptable prompts or supports (if applicable)

 Here is an example of a well-defined SEL IEP goal:

-“By October, 2018, Joey will improve his rate of on-task behavior from 75 percent to 90 percent during large group instruction time, as measured by weekly, 20-minute momentary time sampling observations by special education staff.”
+“By November 2020, Cara will improve her rate of refraining from interrupting others in conversation from 75 percent to 90 percent during small group instruction time, as measured by weekly, 15-minute momentary time sampling observations by special education staff.”

-Dos and Don’ts for Writing SEL IEP Goals
+Dos and Don’ts for Writing SEL Goals for IEPs

 The best IEP goals are measurable, meaningful, and are designed to teach a desired behavior.
 When drafting an SEL goal, consider the following*:

 Define a specific skill and/or behavior that is objective and can be observed.

 Example: “Student will increase her rate of sharing supplies willingly with others from 50 percent of opportunities to 90 percent of opportunities.”